eggpi/xmms2-ipod-syncer/README.md

 Glad you asked!
 There are plenty.

-- No checking for free space in the iPod;
 - No way to selectively remove tracks;
 - No checking if a track is already in the iPod before copying;
 - Probably some memory leaks;